 North Korea Releases 3 Americans As Pompeo's Visit Concludes

-North Korea has released three Americans it had been holding captive, in a deal that emerged as Secretary of State Mike Pompeo ended his visit to the isolated country.
-They will arrive back in the U.S. early Thursday – and President Trump says he will meet the group at the airport.
+North Korea has released three Americans it had been holding captive, in a deal that was announced as Secretary of State Mike Pompeo ended his visit to the isolated country.
+They left the country with Pompeo and will arrive back in the U.S. early Thursday, with an expected arrival between 2 and 3 a.m. at Andrews Air Force Base in Maryland.
+President Trump says he will meet them when they land.

+"President Trump appreciates leader Kim Jong Un's action to release these American citizens, and views this as a positive gesture of goodwill," the White House said in a statement.
+"The three Americans appear to be in good condition and were all able to walk on the plane without assistance."

+One of the Americans is Tony Kim, also known as Kim Sang-duk, a teacher who was detained in April 2017.
+His family issued a statement thanking everyone who contributed to his release.

+"We ask that you continue to pray for the people of North Korea and for the release of all who are still being held," the Kim family said.

-The released Americans are believed to be: Kim Dong Chul, who was arrested in 2015; Tony Kim, also known as Kim Sang-duk, a teacher who was detained in April 2017; and Kim Hak-song, also known as Jin Xue Song, whose detention was announced shortly after Kim Sang-duk's.
+The other two Americans are believed to be Kim Dong Chul, who was arrested in 2015, and Kim Hak-song, also known as Jin Xue Song, whose detention was announced shortly after Tony Kim's.

+The three Korean-Americans had been accused of espionage and hostile acts, NPR's Michele Kelemen reports.

+All three have some sort of religious affiliation, NPR's Anthony Kuhn notes.

 Talk of the captives' release had increased as the U.S. and North Korea's regime engaged in rare talks — and worked to arrange a meeting between Trump and Kim Jong Un.
 The president said Pompeo has worked out the place and time of the summit, in talks with North Korean officials.